Allowing public (unauthenticated) access

 gcloud run services update SERVICE_NAME --no-invoker-iam-check

-where SERVICE_NAME is the service name.
+Replace SERVICE_NAME with the service name.

 YAML